Mobile DTV Gains Lie on the Horizon

 Berman reminded the group several times the importance of the business model.
 "A lot of what we're looking at is not only is the pie getting bigger or smaller, but who gets the money."

-Randa Minkarah senior vice president of revenue and business development at Fisher Communications compared the quality video experience between individual streaming video over IP and one-to-many Mobile DTV.
+Randa Minkarah of Fisher Communi-cations compared the quality video experience between individual streaming video over IP and one-to-many mobile DTV.

 As she was boarding her plane to Las Vegas, a fellow passenger lamented he could not watch The Masters.
-She had a Mobile DTV receiver with her.
+Minkarah had a mobile DTV receiver with her.
 "I said, well hang on a second, and I was able to pull it up, and he was able to watch it.
-But if he'd tried to pull it down, and others on the plane tried to pull it down with cellular bandwidth, we'd have had a problem."
+But if he'd tried to pull it down, and others on the plane tried to pull it down with cellular bandwidth, we'd have had a problem.

-The Kagan analyst closed with a bet: If in the next year one of the small regional carriers or one of the three big carriers doesn't offer a handset with ATSC-M/H, "I'm going to buy everyone in this room here a drink." © 2011 NAB
+Fletcher closed with a bet: If in the next year one of the small regional carriers or one of the three big carriers doesn't offer a handset with ATSC-M/H, "I'm going to buy everyone in this room here a drink."

 The latest product and technology information